duneanalytics/projects/pages/gcr/gcr.md

 # The main color of the project.
 Remember to quote this value.
 color: "#2649f5"

-# List of relevant schemas you can query in dune.
-schemas:
-  - "gcr"

 # List of relevant links to the project.
 links:
   - name: "Website"